 It can be difficult to plan social events outside of work hours because everyone has a variety of obligations that could begin as soon as they’re off the work clock.
 Think about what kind of local, convenient, and inclusive outings you and your team might be able to schedule.
 Is there an outdoor skating rink you can all go to in the winter for an afterwork skate?
 When the weather's warm, is there a free evening outdoor concert where you can set up a group picnic?

 If you have bookworms in your center, it might be fun to create a book club.
-It could be focused on ECE-related books, or completely unrelated to your work.
-If you’re concerned about commitment level, it could just be an article club, featuring a longer, meatier article.
+It could be focused on education-related books, or completely unrelated to your work.
+If you’re concerned about commitment level, it could just be an article club featuring a longer, meatier article.
 If it’s possible to arrange lunch schedules and coverage so the club can discuss what they’re reading over lunch, even better!
 If that’s not possible, your members will at least have something to discuss in passing in the kitchen and teacher break room.

-Keep creating a supportive team culture year-round
+Create a supportive team culture year-round